 AlloVir, Inc. ("AlloVir" or "the Company", formerly known as ViraCyte, Inc.) is a leading late clinical-stage cell therapy company developing highly innovative allogeneic T-cell therapies to treat and prevent devastating viral diseases.
 The Company's innovative and proprietary virus-specific T-cell, or VST, therapy platform allows AlloVir to generate off-the-shelf VSTs designed to restore immunity in patients with T-cell deficiencies who are at risk from the life-threatening consequences of viral diseases.
 There is an urgent medical need for therapies to treat a large number of patients suffering from viral diseases who currently have limited or no treatment options.
 To date, the Company has generated five innovative, allogeneic, off-the-shelf VST therapy candidates targeting 12 different devastating viruses.
-The most advanced is posoleucel (previously referred to as Viralym-M), for which the Company has an ongoing pivotal trial for the treatment of virus-associated hemorrhagic cystitis and ongoing proof-of-concept, or POC, clinical trials for multi-virus prevention in HSCT and BKV in kidney transplant.
+The most advanced is Viralym-M, for which the Company has an ongoing pivotal trial for the treatment of virus-associated hemorrhagic cystitis and ongoing proof-of-concept, or POC, clinical trials for multi-virus prevention in HSCT and BKV in kidney transplant.

-The Company's lead product candidate, posoleucel, is a multi-VST-cell therapy that targets six viruses: BK virus, JC virus, cytomegalovirus, adenovirus, Epstein-Barr virus and human herpesvirus 6.
-To fully explore the clinical benefit of posoleucel, the Company plans to initiate an additional two Phase 3 pivotal and one Phase 2 proof-of-concept trials by the end of 2021 for the treatment and prevention of life-threatening viral diseases in pediatric and/or adult patients, each representing a potential meaningful commercial opportunity.
-In addition, ALVR106 is the Company's second multi-virustargeted off-the-shelf VST product candidate targeting devastating respiratory diseases caused by respiratory syncytial virus, or RSV, influenza, parainfluenza virus, or PIV, and human metapneumovirus, or hMPV.
+The Company's lead product candidate, Viralym-M, is a multi-VST-cell therapy that targets five viruses: BK virus, cytomegalovirus, adenovirus, Epstein-Barr virus and human herpesvirus 6.
+To fully explore the clinical benefit of Viralym-M, the Company plans to initiate an additional two Phase 3 pivotal and one Phase 2 proof-of-concept trials by the end of 2021 for the treatment and prevention of life-threatening viral diseases in pediatric and/or adult patients, each representing a potential meaningful commercial opportunity.
+In addition, ALVR106 is the Company's second multi-virus-targeted off-the-shelf VST product candidate targeting devastating respiratory diseases caused by respiratory syncytial virus, or RSV, influenza, parainfluenza virus, or PIV, and human metapneumovirus, or hMPV.
 An Investigational New Drug, or IND, application with the FDA for ALVR106 was cleared in the fourth quarter of 2020 and the Company plans to initiate a Phase 1/2 clinical study in autologous and allogeneic HSCT patients with respiratory viral diseases in the second half of 2021.
 Pursuant to the sponsored research agreement with Baylor College of Medicine ("BCM"), BCM initiated a proof-of-concept trial for ALVR109, an allogeneic, off-the-shelf VST therapy designed to target SARS-CoV-2, the virus that causes the severe and life-threatening viral disease, COVID-19.
-ALVR109 is being developed to arrest the progression of COVID-19 by eradicating SARS-CoV-2 virusinfected cells.
+ALVR109 is being developed to arrest the progression of COVID-19 by eradicating SARS-CoV-2 virus-infected cells.
 BCM initiated the POC clinical trial in the fourth quarter of 2020 and the trial is ongoing.
-With efficacy of available vaccine and therapies to prevent serious disease, we do not see a role for our COVID-19 therapy in a broad population.
-However, depending on the evolution of the SARS-CoV-2 virus, there may be a future role to treat immunocompromised patients who aren't adequately served by available vaccines and therapies.
-We're monitoring the evolution of the SARS-CoV-2 virus and the COVID-19 pandemic to guide the next steps for this program.
 Lastly, the Company is advancing ALVR107 designed to target hepatitis B, or HBV, infected cells and treat chronic HBV infections and ALVR108 to treat human herpesvirus-8, or HHV-8, associated diseases including Kaposi Sarcoma, or KS, primary effusion lymphoma, or PEL, and multicentric Castleman's disease, or MCD.
 The Company plans to complete pre-clinical IND enabling studies for ALVR107 and ALVR108 in the second half of 2021.